Learn How To:

 Date of Manifestation for Occupational Hearing Loss Claims

-The date of manifestation is important because it, together with the claim filing date, determines whether an L&I occupation hearing loss claim is eligible for medical benefits only, or for both medical and a permanent partial disability (PPD) settlement.
+The date of manifestation is important because it, together with the claim filing date, determines whether an L&I occupation hearing loss claim is eligible for medical benefits only or for both medical and permanent partial disability (PPD) settlement.

-The date of manifestation for hearing loss claims is the date the occupational disease required medical treatment, or date of last injurious exposure, whichever occurred first.
+The date of manifestation for hearing loss claims is the date the occupational disease required medical treatment or the date of last injurious exposure, whichever occurred first.

 Last Injurious Exposure is the last time you heard loud noises on the job.